-Name and Residence and Position with the Company Principal Occupation for Five Preceding Years Number and Percentage of Company Shares Owned Canadian Institute of Mining, Metallurgy and Petroleum to recognize exceptional achievement and distinguished contributions to mining exploration in Canada.
+Name and Residence and Position with the Company Principal Occupation for Five Preceding Years Number and Percentage of Company Shares Owned throughout the world.
+In 2005, Mr. Davidson was presented the A.O.
+Dufresne Award by the Canadian Institute of Mining, Metallurgy and Petroleum to recognize exceptional achievement and distinguished contributions to mining exploration in Canada.
 In 2003, Mr. Davidson was named the Prospector of the Year by the Prospectors and Developers Association of Canada in recognition of his team's discovery of the Lagunas Norte Project in the Alto Chicama District in Peru.
-Mr. Davidson is also a director of MBAC Fertilizer Corp., Capital Drilling Limited, Amara Mining plc, Orca Gold Inc. and Yamana Gold Inc. Alan Edwards Colorado, United States Director Mr. Edwards serves on the board of directors and is President of AE Consulting Corp.
-He also serves on the board of directors for Entrée Gold Inc., AuRico Gold Inc. (Chairman), and AQM Copper Inc. (Chairman).
-From August 2013 to February 2015 he was Chairman of the Board of Oracle Mining Corp., from September 2012 to July 2013, he was Chief Executive Officer of Oracle Mining Corp., from 2009 to May 2011, he was President and Chief Executive Officer of Copper One Inc., from 2007 to 2009, he was President and Chief Executive Officer of Frontera Copper Corporation.
+Mr. Davidson is also a director of Capital Drilling Limited, Amara Mining plc, Orca Gold Inc. and Yamana Gold Inc. Alan Edwards Colorado, United States Director Mr. Edwards serves on the board of directors and is President of AE Consulting Corp.
+He also serves on the board of directors for Entrée Gold Inc., and AQM Copper Inc. (Chairman).
+From May 2013 to July 2015 he was Chairman of the Board of Directors of AuRico Gold Inc., from August 2013 to February 2015 he was Chairman of the Board of Oracle Mining Corp., from September 2012 to July 2013, he was Chief Executive Officer of Oracle Mining Corp., from 2009 to May 2011, he was President and Chief Executive Officer of Copper One Inc., from 2007 to 2009, he was President and Chief Executive Officer of Frontera Copper Corporation.
 Mr. Edwards holds an MBA from the University of Arizona and a B.S.
 Mining Engineering also from the University of Arizona.
-247,183 (0.07%) Peter Hawley Quebec, Canada Chairman Mr. Hawley is the founder of Scorpio Mining and is currently the Chief Executive Officer of Scorpio Gold Corporation.
+247,185 (0.07%) Peter Hawley Quebec, Canada Chairman Mr. Hawley is the founder of Scorpio Mining and is currently the President and Chief Executive Officer of Scorpio Gold Corporation.
 Formerly he was President and CEO of the Company from July 20, 2012 to April 21, 2013 and prior to December 2010.
 Mr. Hawley has over 35 years' experience in the exploration and mining industry and has worked as a consulting geologist to a large number of intermediate and senior mining companies including Teck Corp, Noranda Inc., Placer Dome Inc. and Barrick Gold.
-1,843,436 (0.54%)
+1,843,436 (0.53%)